Harrogate Town boss Simon Weaver explains Luke Armstrong absence in Swindon Town draw

 "I don’t want to be in a situation in January where I go ‘now I need you’.
 I think that’s fair enough and he said that’s fair enough.

-"But he did say he’d give 100 per cent if called upon, so that’s fine.
-It can’t be ideal to have that hanging over you.”
+"But he did say he’d give 100 per cent if called upon, so that’s fine.”

-Harrogate put on an impressive showing against Swindon, although did squander opportunities to clinch three points.
+Harrogate do have a range of alternative options in the forward department and it was veteran marksman Jack Muldoon who struck the equaliser against Swindon.

-Weaver’s men have struggled on home turf this season, winning just two of their league games at the EnviroVent Stadium and performing considerably better on the road.
+Weaver said: "I think it happens at all football clubs, in all windows.
+We have found a way of getting the good results, Sam’s [Folarin] turning into a good centre-forward, he’s a threat against any team.